 The switch is enabled by the internal ODT control logic, which uses the external ODT pin and other mode register control information.
 The value of RTT is determined by the settings of Mode Register bits.
-The ODT pin will be ignored if the Mode Register MR11 is programmed to disable ODT, in self-refresh, in deep power down, in CKE power down (mode register option) and during read operations.
+The ODT pin will be ignored if the Mode Register MR11 is programmed to disable ODT, in self-refresh, in CKE power down (mode register option) and during read operations.